Tron74/RetroPie-Setup/README.md

-RetroPie-Setup
+RetroPie-Setup 4.6 for RockPro64
 ==============

 General Usage
 -------------

-Shell script to setup the Raspberry Pi, Vero4K, ODroid-C1 or a PC running Ubuntu with many emulators and games, using EmulationStation as the graphical front end.
-Bootable pre-made images for the Raspberry Pi are available for those that want a ready to go system, downloadable from the releases section of GitHub or via our website at https://retropie.org.uk
+Original RetroPie 4.6 Shell script modified to work on RockPro64 running Ubuntu (Armbian 20.02.1 Bionic) with many emulators and games, using EmulationStation as the graphical front end.

-This script is designed for use on Raspbian on the Raspberry Pi, OSMC on the Vero4K or Ubuntu on the ODroid-C1 or a PC.
+This script is designed for use on Raspbian on the Raspberry Pi, OSMC on the Vero4K or Ubuntu on the ODroid-C1 or a PC, and now for RockPro64.

 To run the RetroPie Setup Script make sure that your APT repositories are up-to-date and that Git is installed: